NanoComp/mpb/doc/docs/Download.md

 The latest development source is on [GitHub](https://github.com/NanoComp/mpb).

-The current stable releasecan be downloaded from:
+The current stable release can be downloaded from:

 - <https://github.com/NanoComp/mpb/releases>